AvikAgarwala/ASUS-Battery-Charging-Limit/README.md

-# 🔋 ASUS BATTERY CHARGING LIMIT
+# :battery: ASUS BATTERY CHARGING LIMIT

 #### This script is used to set the charging limit for ASUS laptops (tested with ASUS ZenBook 14 UX425EA).